 Elizabeth is a tiny village located in the state of Louisiana.
 With a population of 400 people and just one neighborhood, Elizabeth is the second largest community in Louisiana.

-Because occupations involving physical labor dominate the local economy, Elizabeth is generally considered to be a blue-collar town.
-50.54% of the Elizabeth workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Elizabeth is a blue-collar town, with 50.54% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Elizabeth is a village of construction workers and builders, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Elizabeth who work in management occupations (9.24%), law enforcement and fire fighting (8.15%), and healthcare suport services (7.61%).

-The percentage of people in Elizabeth with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.00% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Elizabeth is quite a bit lower than the national average among all cities of 21.84%: just 10.00% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Elizabeth in 2022 was $27,886, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $111,544 for a family of four.
 However, Elizabeth contains both very wealthy and poor people as well.